sergeyk/vislab/tasks.md

 - force-based layout graph of confusion matrix
 - could be a good figure: sort imagenet images for each category by beauty
 - aaron's idea to analyze the deep feature: see if you can regress to the color histogram feature from the deep feature
 -  see examples where Deep Learning works, and other features fail.
 For example, it seems like color histograms and object recognition ought to work in a lot of cases.
-And, indeed, they do.
 What is Deep Learning doing that the other features aren't?

 Similarity
 - get similarity display for paintings